zer0-os/zNS-sdk/docs/README.md

             return getDomain(this.sdk, this.id, this.mockData);
         }

-        static getDomain(sdk: ZnsSdk, id: string, bool mockData = false) {
+        // if mockData is true, the function will not make subgraph queries or web3 transactions static getDomain(sdk: ZnsSdk, id: string, bool mockData = false) {
             // TODO:
             // - do a "where" query to the subgraph